exploratory-io/book/eula.md

 The Software and all worldwide copyrights, trade secrets, and other intellectual property rights therein are the exclusive property of Exploratory.
 Exploratory reserves all rights in and to the Software not expressly granted to you in this EULA.

-The names Exploratory, Exploratory Desktop, Exploratory for Mac, Exploratory for Windows, and related Exploratory logos and/or stylized names are trademarks of Exploratory.
+The names Exploratory, Exploratory Desktop, Exploratory for Mac, Exploratory for Windows, Exploratory Collaboration Server, Exploratory Web Server, and related Exploratory logos and/or stylized names are trademarks of Exploratory.
 You agree not to display or use these trademarks in any manner without Exploratory's prior, written permission.

 ## Disclaimers and Limitations on Liability